11 Fruits and Veggies You May Be Better Off Buying Frozen

 Who doesn’t savor a juicy and sweet peach in the summer?
 Like corn, this summer favorite has a very short season of just two months.
 Canned peaches, even when they’re not soaking in a bath of sugary liquid just don’t taste that great.
 Lewis says to head to the freezer section and pick up frozen peaches with no added sugar.
 They are yummy to eat by themselves but if you thaw them and stir into a creamy bowl of oatmeal, peaches can make a winter morning less dreary.
 Use thawed peaches for pancake and waffle toppers, or stir in yogurt.
 They’re great to use when baking cobblers and pies too.

 Edamame is actually a soy bean, but edamame sounds much cooler.
-In fact, it's so cool, that the freezer section is where you will typically find it.
+In fact, it’s so cool, that the freezer section is where you will typically find it.
 Edamame has a great nutrition profile.
-One cup boasts 6 grams of fiber, 10 grams of protein, and 19 percent RDI of vitamin C, 14 percent RDI of iron and 7 percent RDI of calcium.
+One cup boasts 5 grams of fiber, 11 grams of protein, and 8 percent RDI of vitamin C, 11 percent RDI of iron, and 6 percent RDI of calcium.
 Eat it plain or toss it in a quinoa salad with diced green onion.